How should I insure my home?

 - The building insurance policy will pay for the repair or rebuilding of your home (be aware that the cost of rebuilding your home in accordance with the current building regulations is different to the valuation of your home)

 - Contents insurance covers all the stuff inside your home: laptops, electrical goods, white goods, furniture, jewellery, pictures, and so on.
-Sometimes the policies also cover bicycles and phones
+Sometimes the policies also cover bicycles and phones but you need to check

 - Contents insurance normally covers fire damage and burglary.
 It can also cover accidental damage, and even theft of things such as jewellery when you are away from home.